vidyaneela/Ex04-Constructor/README.md

 # Ex04-Constructor
 ## Aim:
- To write a C# program to calculate the salary of an employee by passing the name, designation, noofexperience, basic salary and insurance amount through constructor.
+ To write a C# program to calculate the salary of an employee by passing the name, designation, no of experience, basic salary and insurance amount through constructor.

  ## Algorithm:
  ### Step1: